 If you’re teaching conversation classes, you (and your students) may get bored of the same old stuff from the textbook.
 That’s why it can be really interesting to bring some currents events into the classroom.

 The only issue is that it can be a bit difficult to find news articles that are at an appropriate level.
 However, it’s not impossible.
-Here are some of my go-to resources: The Best ESL News Article Sites.
+Here are some of my go-to resources for an ESL conversation activity: The Best ESL News Article Sites.

 #18: Travel ESL Conversation Lesson